Albany Law School will delay opening until 11am due to the weather.

 with one of the participating Public Defender offices listed below.

 Students may not be placed with private attorneys.
 Most students placed

 at these offices will be involved in direct client representation.
 Tasks

 may include research and writing, fact investigation, interviewing

 witnesses, jail visits, court observation, client counseling, and trial

 and motion work.
 Students placed at the participating offices listed

-below are required to participate in the weekly classroom session of the
+below are required to participate in a weekly classroom session.

 The Albany Law School Clinic and Justice Center is funded, in part, through public grants and private donors.
 For more information please contact the clinic at 518-445-2328, or